A woman in blue in front of flowers

 A neuroscience nurse who’s practiced in Honolulu, Hawaii, Iowa City, Iowa, and Flint, Michigan, but a native of Blacksburg, Va., and a die-hard Hokies fan.
 Mom to two human sons and German Shepard “Addy.”
 An inveterate traveler fascinated by both by the behavioral and biological experiences of neuro-oncology patients and caregivers who has earned four R01s and more than $8 million over an expansive career as a nurse scientist.
 Earned an honorary doctorate in summer 2025 from the University of Eastern Finland, where colleague and collaborator, Tarja Kvist, head of UEF's department of nursing, presided.
 A faculty member who teaches REAL (Research, Ethics, Advocacy, and Leadership) to first- and second-year BSN students.

 When the psychological stress of providing care goes on and on, a caregiver’s immune system starts to suffer.
-They get sick, catch a cold or flu more easily, and, when they do, it lasts longer.
+They get sick more often, catch a cold or flu more easily, and, when they do, it can last longer than normal.
 Data show that caregivers have a depressed immune response, a higher mortality rate, that they get sick more often, and that when they’re sick, they stay sick longer.

 HER PATH TO NURSING

-“I began my career in neuroscience, caring for patients who’d had a stroke, spinal cord, or head injuries, or were recovering from craniotomies or spinal surgeries—and discovered I absolutely loved it.
-Along the way, I developed an affinity for brain cancer patients, too, and worked closely to support and educate patients and families and get them into clinical trials.
+“I began my career in neuroscience caring for patients who’d had a stroke, spinal cord, or head injuries, or were recovering from craniotomies or spinal surgeries—and discovered I absolutely loved it.
+Along the way, I worked a lot with people who had brain cancer and their families and was frustrated because of the lack of support that was around to help them cope with everything on their plate.

-“As a neuro-oncology nurse, I found I was really interested in behavioral outcomes, like depression and anxiety, as well as patients’ biological outcomes.
-Neuro-oncology is an orphan cancer; it’s not as common as breast, lung, or prostate cancer, but the mortality is horrible—only about 30 percent of these patients are alive five years after they’re diagnosed.
-In this population, chemotherapies don’t work well, so treatment is really limited.
-Patients not only have to deal with cancer and a potentially terminal diagnosis, but they also frequently have personality changes, memory loss, and cognitive decline.
+“As a neuro-oncology nurse, I found I was really interested in not only what the patient went through, but what the family went through as well, and how it affected their mental health.
+Neuro-oncology is an orphan cancer; it’s not as common as breast, lung, or prostate cancer, but the mortality is pretty high.
+Chemotherapy doesn’t work as well, so treatment is really limited and we don’t have as much supportive care to offer either.
+Patients not only have to deal with cancer and a potentially terminal diagnosis, but they frequently have to deal with side effects like personality changes, memory loss, and cognitive decline.

 “I found that I was really frustrated by the limited support we provided to patients and was particularly interested in how family members dealt with all the stress when their loved one was diagnosed with a brain tumor.
-I was fascinated by how psychological stress in family caregivers affected their physical health and decided to devote my research career to understanding and helping neuro-oncology family caregivers.
+I was interested in trying to figure out how emotional stress in family caregivers affected their physical health and decided to devote my research career to understanding and helping neuro-oncology family caregivers.

 “Their experience is like taking care of someone with cancer who also has dementia.
 When the psychological stress of providing care goes on and on, a caregiver’s immune system starts to suffer.
-They get sick, catch a cold or flu more easily, and, when they do, it lasts longer.
+They get sick more often, catch a cold or flu more easily, and, when they do, it can last longer than normal.
 Data show that caregivers have a depressed immune response, a higher mortality rate, that they get sick more often, and that when they’re sick, they stay sick longer.”

 HER PATH TO NURSING SCIENCE

-“Along the way, I was unbelievably lucky to have amazing mentors at Michigan State University and the University of Pittsburgh.
-I went to Pitt as a post-doc to build a research career in neuro-oncology caregiving.
-There, we looked at immune markers, cytokines, and behavioral outcomes, like depression and anxiety.
+“Along the way, I was unbelievably lucky to have amazing mentors at Michigan State University, such as Barbara and Bill Given, and the University of Pittsburgh, including Mary Kerr.
+I went to Pitt as a post-doc to begin my research career in biobehavioral neuro-oncology caregiving.
+There, we looked at immune markers, cytokines, and behavioral outcomes, like depression and anxiety in the spouses and adult children of persons with a brain tumor.
 Neuro-oncology caregivers have higher levels of stress compared to other diseases, even compared to caregivers of persons with other types of cancer.”

-What I’m working on now is understanding what the best outcomes are and what’s most important to caregivers and their primary care providers.
-We have data that say that neuro-oncology caregivers are at risk; we have data that say interventions are helpful; now let’s figure out how to merge the two things together.
+We have data that say that neuro-oncology caregivers are at risk for poor health; we have data that say interventions are helpful; now let’s figure out how to merge the two things together.

 HER RESEARCH

-“The two subsequent R01s I earned focused on neuro-oncology.
-In my most recent study, we deployed a cognitive-based therapy intervention for caregivers that taught them how to solve problems.
-We asked them about what was distressing, developed goals and strategies to achieve that goal, then assessed behavioral and biological outcomes at four, six, and 10 months after the intervention, traveling to their homes to collect blood while also keeping tabs on their sleep patterns, heart rate, and blood pressure using continuous monitoring devices.
+“My next two studies focused on neuro-oncology.
+In my most recent study, we deployed a cognitive-based therapy intervention for caregivers that taught them how to solve problems they had when caring for their loved one with a brain tumor.
+We asked them about what was distressing, developed goals and strategies to achieve that goal, then assessed behavioral and biological outcomes at four, six, and 10 months after the intervention.
+We were interest in their emotional health and also in their physical health and traveled to their homes to collect blood and keep tabs on their sleep patterns, heart rate, and blood pressure using continuous monitoring devices.

-“After the intervention, we were able to show changes to their levels of psychological distress, and changes in their cytokines, which meant they had better immune function, and changes to their C-reactive protein, a biomarker of cardiovascular disease, which may mean that the intervention was protective with regard to cardiovascular risk.
+“After the intervention, we were able to show improvements in their stress and in their immune function including biomarkers of cardiovascular disease, which may mean that the intervention can be protective with regard to cardiovascular risk.

 WHAT’S NEXT

-“At UVA, my goal is to make my research more clinically applicable: to take what I know about stress markers and caregiving and the behavioral and biological impact of unabated stress and bring it to real people at actual sites.
+“Now that I’ve joined the nursing department at UVA, my goal is to make my research more clinically applicable.
+I want to take what I know about stress markers and caregiving and the behavioral and biological impact of unabated stress and bring it to real people at actual sites.
 It would be a model of support for family caregivers, broadly speaking.

 UVA SCHOOL OF NURSING IN A WORD?